 With the original PlayStation VR on the PS4, Sony utilized the PlayStation Move controllers that it had demonstrated before it even announced its intentions for virtual reality.
 At the time, the PS Move controllers looked to be in direct competition with the Nintendo Wii.
 As such, the form factor worked well enough for VR, but a few issues cropped up eventually.
 Not only is there no joystick or touchpad for virtual character movement, but the single-point camera system caused dead zones in movement tracking.

 As far as ergonomics go, we don't know a whole lot about Sony's PSVR 2 controller design, but we have plenty of hints and a few design patents to go on.
-The wand-like design of the original PSVR controllers feels great when you're holding it, but there's a lot of buttons on the controller and it can get a bit confusing when trying to press buttons during fast action scenes.
-Some developers, like Camouflaj, who developed Iron Man VR, got around this by utilizing a unique movement system
+The wand-like design of the original PSVR controllers feels great when you're holding it, but there are a lot of buttons on the controller, and it can get a bit confusing when trying to press buttons during fast action scenes.
+Some developers, like Camouflaj, who developed Iron Man VR, got around this by utilizing a unique movement system.

-First up is the fact that a joystick will now be prominently placed between the four face buttons on the front.
-This fills an important gap that the current-generation PSVR PS Move controllers have, as there's no way to virtually move your character without using teleportation or some other form of physical locomotion, such as arm-swinging or pulling.
+A single trigger can be seen on the patents, as well as a prominently placed joystick on each controller.
+This fills an important gap that the current-generation PSVR PS Move controllers have, as there's no way to virtually move your character with the existing controllers without using teleportation or some other form of physical locomotion, such as arm-swinging or pulling.
 Joystick movement would help eliminate the need to use the standard PlayStation controller in some games, as it would provide all the input a virtual needed to move a virtual character.

 The real meat of the new design can be seen in the video above.
 That's right, hand-tracking is coming to the PSVR 2 controllers, and it looks like Sony has developed a truly fantastic solution for delivering full-finger tracking on a controller that doesn't feel bulky or oversized.
 The above video features a prototype that, ironically, utilizes a PC and HTC's Vive Trackers to motion-track these prototype controllers.
 The final product will, of course, not require a PC or external trackers like this, but the movements in the video showcase the kind of accuracy Sony is aiming for this time around.